-PART IV.
+Part III.
 STORM WATER POLLUTION PREVENTION PLANS

 At least one SWPPP shall be developed for each construction project or site covered by this permit.
-For more effective coordination of BMPs and opportunities for cost sharing, a cooperative effort by the different operators at a site to prepare and participate in a comprehensive SWPPP is encouraged.
-Individual operators at a site may, but are not required to, develop separate SWPPPs that cover only their portion of the project provided that reference is made to other operators at the site.
-In instances where there is more than one SWPPP for a site, coordination must be conducted between the permittees to ensure the storm water discharge controls and other measures are consistent with one another (e.g., provisions to protect listed species and critical habitat).
+For more effective coordination of BMPs and opportunities for cost-sharing, the different operators at a site are encouraged to make a cooperative effort to prepare and participate in a comprehensive SWPPP.
+Individual operators at a site may, but are not required to, develop separate SWPPPs that cover only their portion of the project, provided that reference is made to the other operators at the site.
+In instances where there is more than one SWPPP for a site, there must be coordination between the permittees to ensure that the storm water discharge controls and other measures are consistent with one another (e.g., provisions to protect listed species and critical habitat).

-SWPPPs shall be prepared in accordance with good engineering practices.
-The SWPPP shall identify potential sources of pollution which may reasonably be expected to affect the quality of storm water discharges from the construction site.
-The SWPPP shall describe and ensure the implementation of practices which will be used to minimize the pollutants in storm water discharges associated with construction activity at the construction site and to assure compliance with the terms and conditions of this permit.
+SWPPPs shall be prepared in accordance with good engineering practices; shall identify potential sources of pollution which may reasonably be expected to affect the quality of storm water discharges from the construction site; and shall describe and ensure the implementation of practices which will be used to minimize the pollutants in storm water discharges associated with construction activity at the construction site to assure compliance with the terms and conditions of this permit.
 When developing SWPPPs, operators must follow the procedures in Addendum A of this permit to determine whether listed endangered and/or threatened species or critical habitat would be affected by the operator's storm water discharges or storm water discharge-related activities.
-Any information on whether listed species or critical habitat is found in proximity to the construction site must be included in the SWPPP.
-Any terms or conditions that are imposed under the eligibility requirements of Part I.A.4.e and Addendum A of this permit to protect listed species or critical habitat from storm water discharges or storm water discharge-related activity must be incorporated into the The SWPPP must be implemented upon commencement of construction activities.
-SWPPP.
-Permittees must implement the applicable provisions of the SWPPP required under this Part as a condition of this permit.
-SWPPP templates may be found at http://deq.louisiana.gov/page/stormwater-protection.
+Anv information regarding whether listed species or critical habitats are found in proximity to the construction site must be included in the SWPPP.
+Any terms or conditions imposed in the permit requirements of Part II.B and Addendum A to protect listed species or critical habitat from storm water discharges or storm water discharge-related activity must be incorporated into the SWPPP.
+The SWPPP must be implemented upon commencement of construction activities.
+Permittees must implement the applicable provisions of the SWPPP required in Part III as a condition of this permit.
+SWPPP templates may be found at http://deq.louisiana.gov/page/storm-water-protection.